Reference · Updated July 30, 2026

 Medical

 Medical Cannabidiol Act (ch.
-124E): 11 conditions plus petition process; allows THC products capped at 4.5g THC/90 days but bans smokable flower and high-THC edibles.
-No adult-use or decriminalization.
+124E): 11 conditions plus petition process; caps THC products at 4.5g THC/90 days, prohibits smoking (124E.17), bans ALL edible products (124E.7(12)(c)).
+No adult-use or decrim.

 Possession